Analysis and versions

 - locations and story elements

-This is the intelligence everything else uses: the assistant, coverage, workflows, and version comparison.
+This analysis powers everything else: the assistant, Coverage, workflows, and version comparison.

 Source versions

 Every upload is kept as its own version.
 The title always shows its current analyzed version, and you can open any older version from the version picker.
 When a new upload is analyzing, the title shows "Analyzing the new version" and switches over when it is done.
 If an analysis fails, your title stays on the last good version and you can retry.
-A failed upload never costs you your working state.
+A failed upload does not cost you your working state.

 Comparing versions

-Version comparison shows what actually changed between drafts: scenes added, cut, or rewritten, characters who appear or disappear, and how the story shape moved.
-Comparison uses scene identity, not raw text, so a scene that moved pages is tracked as the same scene.
+Version comparison, available on Plus, Pro, and Max, shows scenes added, cut, or rewritten, characters who appear or disappear, and changes in story shape.
+It uses scene identity rather than only raw text, so it can track a moved scene as the same scene.

 Didn’t find it?
 Check the FAQ or write us at hello@prescene.com.